jsom1/jsom1.github.io/_challenges/misdirection.md

 None of those strings returned somehing that looked like a flag...
 I had to look at the forums to understand that it wasn't hex code (it should have been obvious).
 However, one of my idea was correct: every number appear only once (for example, 1 is in directory S, 2 is in F, and so on).
 By listing the directories in the right order, we get the following string: SFRCe0RJUjNjdEx5XzFuX1BsNDFuX1NpN2V9.
-I used Ctyptii to find the right decoder (which turned out to be Base64) and got the flag:
+I used a website (<https://www.tunnelsup.com/hash-analyzer/>) to detect the encryption, which appears to be Base64.
+Then, I used Cryptii to decode it:

 <div class="img_container">
 ![Flag!]({{https://jsom1.github.io/}}/_images/challenge_misd_flag.png)